Liquid injection technology is not altogether new. The theory or injecting high

 ECU map is “Fixed and Locked” and cannot be altered.
 It will not support

 after market flash tuning edits or increased turbo boost procedures.

 Advantages of ORBITAL liquid injection

-The Orbital system is of the highest standard of quality and very suitable for all standard production vehicles giving around a 5% increase in mid range performance above petrol.
+The Orbital system is of the highest standard of quality as used by large OE companies and is very suitable for all standard production vehicles giving around a 5% increase in mid range performance above petrol.